harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed a UI issue in the **File Store** page where clicking on an entity link redirected to the **Services** page.
 With this fix, an entity link now points to the **Details** page for the referenced entity.
 (CDS-73834, ZD-46193)

-- Fixed a UI issue to ensure that the pipeline execution UI shows correct icons for container steps.
+- Fixed a UI issue to ensure that the pipeline execution UI shows correct icons for Container steps.
 (CDS-73725, ZD-47103)

 - Fixed a Helm Chart deployment issue where specifying the Chart Version in the manifest as a runtime input resulted in the error Failed to query chart versions.
 Response code [404].
 The OCI Helm connector now fetches the chart version correctly.
 (CDS-73714, ZD-47063)